AlysterVodka/Hackathony/Thyrza/Research_LiminalSpaces.md

 *"The project of limning the liminal is especially well suited to literature, which is the form most closely associated with the faculty of the imagination."*
 - We need to keep triggering imagination!
 Don't overexplain, no literalness.

-*"place is security, space is freedom: we are attached to one, and yearn for the other"* - Yi-Fu Tuan
+*"==place is security, space is freedom: we are attached to one, and yearn for the other=="* - Yi-Fu Tuan
 - place: herkenbaarheid geeft zekerheid
 - space: geographical uncertainty geeft gelijktijdig een gevoel van vrijheid en dreiging.

-*"the identity of a place does not derive from some internalized history. the identities of places are unfixed.
+*"The identity of a place does not derive from some internalized history.
+The identities of places are unfixed.
 The social relations are by their very nature dynamic and changing"
 - het verhaal komt van de sociale relaties die aan de plek hangen: des te meer interessant om voor een sociaal geladen locatie te gaan voor long term project. (eg klooster)
 *"human conceptions of place and space may be dependent on the relationships between real and imagined topographies or spatialities—between the geophysical environment and the human cognition or interpretation of that environment."

 *"“Liminality” has been utilised as some thing of a catch-all expression for an ambiguous, transitional, or interstitial spatiotemporal dimension, and critical discourse often plays fast and loose with the term’s descriptive terminology, while sliding away from precise definitions."*

-Geen harde definitie.
-De vaagheid van liminal is precies wat het interessant en breed inzetbaar maakt.
-"*Liminality has been likened to a whole host of subject-positional categories, from “death, to being in the womb, to invisibility, to darkness, to bisexuality, to the wilderness, and to an eclipse of the sun or moon”."*
+- ==Geen harde definitie.
+De vaagheid van liminal is precies wat het interessant en breed inzetbaar maakt.== "*Liminality has been likened to a whole host of subject-positional categories, from “death, to being in the womb, to invisibility, to darkness, to bisexuality, to the wilderness, and to an eclipse of the sun or moon”."*
 - The in-between